Minnie Riperton: Early career

 Riperton's first professional singing engagement was with The Gems, when she was 15.
 Raynard Miner, a blind pianist, heard her singing during her stint with Hyde Park's A Cappella Choir and became her musical patron.
 The Gems had relatively limited commercial success, but proved to be a good outlet for Riperton's talent.
 Eventually the group became a session group known as Studio Three and it was during this period that they provided the backing vocals on the classic 1965 Fontella Bass hit "Rescue Me".

 In 1964, The Gems released a local hit, I Can't Help Myself, and their last single, He Makes Me Feel So Good, was released in 1965.
 The Gems later released records under numerous names—most notably 1966's Baby I Want You by the Girls Three and 1967's My Baby's Real by the Starlets.
 The latter has achieved cult status with northern soul fans and remains a favorite.
 It was a Motown-style song reminiscent of Tammi Terrell.

 In 1968, Watered Down was released as a follow-up, under the name The Starlets.
 It was the last release of Riperton's former girl group.
 While a part of Studio Three, Riperton met her mentor, producer Billy Davis, who wrote her first local hit, "Lonely Girl", as well as its B-side, "You Gave Me Soul".
 In honor of Davis, she used the pseudonym Andrea Davis for the release of those two singles.

 Rotary Connection

 In 1966, some months after her Andrea Davis singles hit the radio, Riperton joined Rotary Connection, a funky rock-soul group creation of Marshall Chess, the son of Chess Records founder Leonard Chess.
 Rotary Connection consisted of Riperton, Chess, Judy Hauff, Sidney Barnes, and Charles Stepney.
 They released their debut album Rotary Connection in 1968 and, subsequently, five more albums: 1968's Aladdin and Christmas album Peace, Songs (1969), Dinner Music (1970), and Hey Love (1971).

-In 1969 Riperton, along with Rotary Connection, played in the first Catholic Rock Mass at the Liturgical Conference National Convention, Milwaukee Arena, Milwaukee, WI, produced by James F. Colaianni.
+In 1969, Riperton, along with Rotary Connection, played in the first Catholic Rock Mass at the Liturgical Conference National Convention, Milwaukee Arena, Milwaukee, WI, produced by James F. Colaianni.

 Come to My Garden

-Riperton's debut solo album entitled Come to My Garden was produced, arranged, as well as orchestrated by her Rotary Connection band mate Charles Stepney and released in 1970 by GRT Records.
+In 1970, Riperton's debut solo album titled Come to My Garden was produced, arranged, and orchestrated by her Rotary Connection band mate Charles Stepney and released by GRT Records.
 Several of the songs were co-written by Stepney and Richard Rudolph, who married Riperton in August 1970.
 She was presented as a solo artist by Ramsey Lewis on Saturday, December 26, 1970, at Chicago's famed London House.
-Riperton went on to perform several numbers from the album while accompanied by Stepney.
+Riperton performed several numbers from the album while accompanied by Stepney.
 Although the record was not commercially successful at the time of its release, Come to My Garden is now acclaimed by music critics.